 For manufacturing, in particular, Anoop Sharma sees many relevant use cases, such as modernizing remote work capabilities, forecasting accuracy, inventory/fleet management, improving cash position, and building supply chain resilience.

 Digitalization at shipping giant

-WWL are currently in the midst of a fundamental digital transformation, where connectivity, IoT, AI and big data will increase efficiency, help meet regulations and cut carbon emissions.
+WWL is currently in the midst of a fundamental digital transformation, where connectivity, IoT, AI and big data will increase efficiency, help meet regulations and cut carbon emissions.
 The change is also driven from the customer side.
-As an example, 55 vessels are now streaming performance data to and onshore big data data platform, where engine performance is tracked to improve efficiency and save fuel.
+As an example, 55 vessels are now streaming performance data to an onshore big data platform, where engine performance is tracked to improve efficiency and save fuel.